-Deploying UV Hub system on AWS requires the following data and services:
+Deploying SPL servers on AWS requires the following prerequisites:

 - Computer with internet access and Mission Planner or QGroundControl GCS installed.